rticommunity/rtiperftest/srcDoc/md/content_filtered_topic.md

-# Using RTI Perftest with RTI Content Filtered Topic
+# Using RTI Perftest with RTI Content-Filtered Topics

 *RTI Perftest* can be used to test latency and throughput scenarios using Content Filtered Topics (*CFT*).
 This is specially useful in scenarios with many subscribers.